MarcusHoltz/marcusholtz.github.io/_posts/2025-06-30-complete-immich-docker-setup-guide-configuration.md

 ### UnRAID Requirements: Part 1

-To get this up and running, we need additonal software in UnRAID to support how this is set-up.
+To get this up and running, we need additional software in UnRAID to support how this is set-up.

 The easiest way is to install the [Docker Compose Manager](https://github.com/dcflachs/plugin-repository/blob/master/compose.manager.xml){:target="_blank"} from the UnRAID Community Applications.